-To help you navigate your first home purchase, we’ve gathered the best advice and boiled it down to seven simple steps.
+To help you navigate your first home purchase, we’ve gathered the best advice and boiled it down to these simple steps.

 Buyers should start off the homebuying process by determining what they want, what they can afford, and when they want to move, Glink says.